We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Now, while restarting your iPhone is a simple method, factory resetting it is more of a hard way but one that can help your iPhone recover from the iCloud restore stuck problem.
 It fixes many iOS software issues.

 Factory reset your iPhone only if the other methods have failed, and first ensure you’ve backed up your iPhone before doing it because it will erase all data.
-Once you’ve made the backup, head over to Settings > General > Reset and tap Erase All Contact & Settings.
+Once you’ve made the backup, head over to Settings > General > Reset and tap Erase All Content and Settings.

 erase all content and settings